SF-WDI-LABS/rails-guides-training/README.md

 ### Dealing with Data

-In the  [Rails getting started guide](http://guides.rubyonrails.org/getting_started.html), work through chapter 5 up to and including section 5.9.
+In the  [Rails getting started guide](http://guides.rubyonrails.org/getting_started.html), work through chapter 5.
 You will have an app that lets you create and read articles -- you can continue if you'd like to and enable update and delete.
-You should end up with app that lets you create and read articles.  **This is a *long* chapter - set aside about 2 hours**.
+You should end up with app that lets you create and read articles.  **This is a *long* chapter - set aside about 4 hours**.
 As you're working through chapter 5:

 1. In your own words, answer the following questions about the **Model** part of Rails MVC.
 Reference the [ActiveRecord Rails Guide](http://guides.rubyonrails.org/active_record_basics.html) if you're not sure.
     * What is a "resource"?